HomeMy WebLinkAbout2026-02-26 - Request for Proposals - Professional Engineering Services - Future Sewer Lift Station #13Addendum i

 5. Requests for accommodation related to the optional Teams meeting or for alternate

-Task 6,Pernmitking support
+Task 6.
+Permitting support

-1, Support identification and acquisition Oftypical permits and approvals
+1. Support identification and acquisition of typical permits and approvals

-2, Coordinate with agencies 8Srequired
+2. Coordinate with agencies as required

-Task 7,Bid support
+Task 7.
+Bid support

 2. Support bid evaluation and recommendation

-10, Proposal Content Requirements
+10. Proposal Content Requirements

 Proposals should be clear, concise, and focused on qualifications and approach.